Online Courses in Health Care Innovation

 Improving the complex system of health care requires multiple perspectives and a collaborative effort.
 Develop skills in innovation and leadership with a network of change agents through the Master of Health Care Innovation.
 Or discover tools to implement now within your workplace through Professional Development courses.

 MEHP’s Online Education programs bring together world-renowned faculty in health policy, innovation, operations, behavioral economics, and leadership to share insights and offer tools for improving health care.
-Learn through curated sets of engaging brief lectures by Zeke Emanuel, Roy Rosin, Christian Terwiesch, Kevin Volpp, and others from the Perelman School of Medicine, Penn Medicine Center for Health Care Innovation, Wharton, Penn Law, and the School of Nursing.
+Learn through curated sets of engaging brief lectures by Zeke Emanuel, Roy Rosin, Christian Terwiesch, Kevin Volpp, and others from the Perelman School of Medicine, Penn Medicine Center for Health Care Innovation, Wharton, Carey Law School, and the School of Nursing.

 Faculty News: Roy Rosin